kubeflow/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 ### Confusion Matrix

-Define `Output[ClassificationMetrics]` parameter in your component function, then output Confusion Matrix data using API `log_confusion_matrix(self, categories: List[str], matrix: List[List[int]])`. `categories` provides a list of names for each label, `matrix` provides prediction performance for corresponding
+Define `Output[ClassificationMetrics]` argument in your component function, then output Confusion Matrix data using API `log_confusion_matrix(self, categories: List[str], matrix: List[List[int]])`. `categories` provides a list of names for each label, `matrix` provides prediction performance for corresponding